CCP Events

 Congleton Community Projects runs a number of annual and one-off events throughout the year.
 Explore our events below and keep checking for any new event listings.

-A. Christmas Lantern Workshops
+Christmas Lantern Workshops

-Congleton Community Projects will once again be hosting the town’s traditional Christmas lantern-making workshops on Saturdays 8th/15th/22nd November leading up to the Christmas Lights Switch on which will take place on Friday 28th November.
-Workshops run from 10.30am – 3.30pm in the Electric Picture House, Spindle Mill, next to the Beartown Brewery.
+Lantern making workshops always run from 10.30am – 3.30pm in the Electric Picture House, Spindle Mill, next to the Beartown Brewery.
 These are drop in sessions and it takes about 1.5 hours to make a basic lantern.
-No skills were required and our experienced makers and volunteers made all the children and families welcome.
+No skills are required and our experienced makers and volunteers made all the children and families welcome.
 All equipment is provided but most participants made a small donation(£1.50/£2) towards the cost of materials.
-Lantern makers then carry their lanterns in the the Grand Lantern Parade, which will be led by Karamba samba band and Santa in his sleigh at the Christmas lights switch-on.
-The workshops are a great opportunity for the community to take part in this popular annual event.
+Lantern makers then carry their lanterns in the the Grand Lantern Parade, which is led by Karamba samba band and Santa in his sleigh at the Christmas lights switch-on.

 For further information contact Jo Money: 07833 742200 or email: jo@congletoncommunityprojects.org